rock72427/JavaScript-Notes/notes.md

 - Foreach method is a higher order function.
 - Foreach method is use to loop an array and perfrom some operation on array elements.

-* Foreach method will not return any value.
+* Foreach method will undefined.

 ```
 arr.forEach(arg);